rosenbjerg/JsTemplates/README.md

 * `JsT.loadFromId(id [,removeAfterLoad])` creates a template from the innerHTML of the element with the given id.
 Removes the HTMLElement from its parent if `true` is passed as second parameter

-* `JsT.get(url [,callback])` creates a templates from the html fetched using a get request to the given url.
-Passing a callback function as second parameter will make the request async, and the loaded template will be passed as first parameter to the callback function
+* `JsT.get(url, callback)` loads the content of the given url and parses it as html.
+All template elements, that has an id, are then selected and a JsTemplate are created from each.
+The collection of JsTemplates are then returned as an object with a property based on the id of each of the template elements.
+(See example)

 * `JsT.create(html)` creates a template from the html passed as parameter